stinefm/relsad/docs/source/usage/tutorial.rst

 the start of the simulation, while line "L3" will fail after two hours.
 The callback function enables easy customization and implementation of scenarios of interest.

+To run a deterministic sequential simulation the user must remember to set all failure rates to zero and all repair times to constant values.
+Otherwise, the simulation will exhibit a stochastic behavior.

 The results from the simulation are found in the specified `save_dir`.